padraigfl/dropmix-card-swap-utility/public/info.md

 - Possible solutions for cards that aren't working (heat gun, wireless charger, etc)
 - Efforts around modding both Dropmix and Fuser and known similarities between the two
 - Known projects around the application (e.g. I think someone figured out a way to play online?)

+#### How much of this could be bundled into an electron app?

+Could the modifications, unpacking, repacking and signing all be bundled into an electron app?
+That would be a one stop shop solution for modifying the apk which would absolutely rule.

+As this is a React based website it would be quite easy to retrofit.